 James is the author of four books and co-editor of one more.

-His second and third books were a study of Zen teachers and communities in North America, “Zen Master Who?
-A Guide to the People and Stories of Zen,” and the memoir,If You’re Lucky, Your Heart Will Break: Field Notes from a Zen Life.
+His second book was a study of Zen teachers and communities in North America, “Zen Master Who?
+A Guide to the People and Stories of Zen.”
+He calls his third a "sort of memoir,"If You’re Lucky, Your Heart Will Break: Field Notes from a Zen Life.
 He is the co-editor of The Book of Mu: Essential Writings on Zen’s Most Important Koan.His fifth book is Introduction to the Zen Koan: Learning the Language of Dragons.
+He wishes it was a bit more accurately title "An Introduction to Zen Meditation and Koans," thinking it more accurate and might have sold a bit better...

 These were all published by Wisdom Publications.

-James' sixth book, the Intimate Way, an exploration of the arc of a spiritual life, is due from Shambhala Publications in 2023.
+James' sixth book, the Intimate Way of Zen: Effort, Surrender, and Awakening on the Spiritual Journey, is an exploration of the arc of a spiritual life, and is due from Shambhala Publications in July, 2024.